riteshmoon/EasyHybrid.jl/docs/src/get_started.md

 ```

 ## Loss function

+We provide a generic loss function, if you need further adjustments then define a specific one for your hybrid model.

+::: details define a custom loss

-Loss? what is your approach for optimization?
+What is your approach for optimization?

 ```julia
 function lossfn(HM::YourHybridModelName, ds_p, (ds_t, ds_t_nan), ps, st)